 Comcast Pays $1.5 Million to Settle FCC Data Breach Probe

-WASHINGTON—The Federal Communications Commission’s Enforcement Bureau said it has entered into a consent decree with Comcast calling for the cable company to pay a $1.5 million fine for a February 2024 vendor data breach that exposed the personal information of some 237,000 customers.
+WASHINGTON—The Federal Communications Commission’s Enforcement Bureau said it has entered into a consent decree with Comcast calling for the cable company to make a voluntary payment of $1.5 million fine for vendor data breach that exposed the personal information of some 237,000 customers.

 The decree resolves the Enforcement Bureau’s investigation into whether Comcast Cable Communications, LLC violated sections of the Cable Communications Policy Act of 1984 in connection with a breach by a now-defunct debt-collection agency that compromised the personal information of Comcast cable subscribers.